Select Page

 arguing with your partner is distressing and in order to protect the relationship people usually choose one of two options – withdraw or pursue.
 The withdrawer leaves the conversation, trying to prevent it from escalating further.
 The pursuer wants to talk and solve the problem now.
 Both have good intentions of ending he argument but withdrawing often triggers the pursuer and the pursuer triggers the withdrawer, creating a tricky situation.
 The first step in breaking out of this cycle is understanding which position you take in disagreements and being able to communicate about it when you are not in conflict.

-More Tools for Improving Communication
+More Tools for Improving Couples Communication

-Author: Stephanie Macadaan
+Author: Stephanie Saari

 I am a Licensed Marriage and Family Therapist in California.
 I love working with couples and individuals to find strength, growth and empowerment through their struggles and challenges.